When it comes to building bigger biceps, there are a few keys to keep in mind, and training smarter not harder is the way to do it.

 Your two bicep heads are important to train, however, you have a secret weapon when it comes to building bigger arms.
 Your brachialis is located in your arm connecting to your elbow.
 In this case, a significant amount of the brachialis muscle is located under your biceps.

-Pro Tip: training your brachialis will cause the muscle to grow pushing your biceps up giving you, well, bigger biceps.
+Pro Tip: Training your brachialis will cause the muscle to grow as it pushes up your biceps giving you, noticeaby bigger biceps.

 Bicep Short Head Training